KDE/crow-translate/README.md

 [![Crowdin](https://badges.crowdin.net/crow-translate/localized.svg)](https://crowdin.com/project/crow-translate)

 **Crow Translate** is a simple and lightweight translator written in **C++ / Qt** that allows you to translate and speak text using Google, Yandex, Bing, LibreTranslate and Lingva translate API.
-You may also be interested in my library [QOnlineTranslator](https://github.com/crow-translate/QOnlineTranslator "A library for Qt5 that provides free usage of Google, Yandex, Bing, LibreTranslate and Lingva translate API.") used in this project.

 ## Content